Frequently Asked Questions

 When can I register for ROAR?

-ROAR orientation registration for Spring 2016 will open in November 2015.
+ROAR orientation registration for Spring will open in November and registration for summer and fall will open in March.
 Those students who have been accepted will receive a postcard email from Columbus State University, which will have all the necessary steps to follow in preparation for their ROAR experience.

 Registration is a two step process; first you select your session and then submit payment at that time to secure your session.